Table of Contents

 No matter your product or niche, it is nearly certain that you will find the right manufacturer for it.
 Because the majority of manufacturers have a MOQ (minimum order quantity), you are forced to buy in bulk.

 In terms of getting a great price this is good, but when you’re just starting out this can be a financial stretch.
+For UK importers, it’s important to treat Alibaba as a starting point rather than a guarantee of reliability – always verify business licences, product compliance and trade history before committing to larger orders.
 To find manufacturers and suppliers on Alibaba, simply search for the item with the words: ‘manufacturer’ or ‘private label’ in the search box.

 .